 a.
 The way of a fool is right in his own eyes: The fool almost always thinks they are on the right path.
 It is difficult for them to think carefully and accurately about the path of their life.

 b.
-He who heeds counsel is wise: The wise man or woman understand the value of counsel and does not look only to what is right in his own eyes.
-The wise person understands that is helpful to get another set of “eyes” on one’s way.
+He who heeds counsel is wise: The wise man or woman understands the value of counsel and does not look only to what is right in his own eyes.
+The wise person understands that it is helpful to get another set of “eyes” on one’s way.

 A fool’s wrath is known at once,

 But a prudent man covers shame.

 a.
 A fool’s wrath is known at once: The fool does not have the self-control to wait and let the immediate anger pass before making a response.
 The fool does most things out of impulse without thought.